ruizdurazo/ruizdurazo/notes/on-story/index.md

 The best stories rule the world.

-Whether it's culture, history, politics, business, or even science and technology and anything in between.
+Whether it’s culture, history, politics, business, or even science and technology and anything in between.

-That's why understanding the DNA of stories matters.
+That’s why understanding the DNA of stories matters.

 The Oxford English Dictionary defines **_narrative_** as: